dikortis/LetsTalkETC/Episodes/Episode_10.md

-just have one thought to just encourage both of you that I'm very good at saying stupid things so if it's a stupid just tell me so but uh so my my understanding was that one of the reasons America so successful was because the founding fathers wanted to basically have an
+just have one thought to just encourage both of you that I'm very good at saying stupid things so if it's a stupid just tell me so my understanding was that one of the reasons America so successful was because the founding fathers wanted to basically have an